Hi, I’m Libby. Welcome to my kitchen in the Hunter Valley, Australia.

 It’s about stopping, slowing down, and learning

-And it’s not just my life.
+And it’s not just me.
 I look around and the world has changed.
 Digital is here.
 Automation is here.
+Our kids are obsessed with Tik Tok.
 Things just aren’t the same.
 I sometimes feel like I’m free falling into the future.

 This blog is my attempt to grab onto something from the past, to stop and slow things down.
 To appreciate my family history, and remember that sometimes the simple things, like home cooking, are what makes life truly wonderful.